This recipe is safe for Coumadin (warfarin) users.

 Add the onion and cook for 5 minutes.
 Stir frequently.

-Add the chickpeas, tomatoes, curry powder, garam masala, cumin, salt and pepper.
+Add the chickpeas, tomatoes, curry powder, garam masala, cumin, salt, pepper and water.

 Reduce the heat until the mixture is simmering.